resonatehq/docs/docs/getting-started/intro.md

 # Why Resonate?

-Resonate offers a cloud computing model that allows you to build resilient applications using an intuitive programming interface you already know — **async • await**.
+Resonate offers a programming model that allows you to build distributed applications using an intuitive paradigm you already know — async await.

 import myCarbon from '../../static/img/carbon.png';